 Hello and welcome back to another Forgotten Hope 2 update.

 That's all for this week, but be sure to come back next time for another update.
-Until then, feel free to visit our IRC channel, our public forums, and/or our Twitter and Facebook pages to discuss this update and other news.
+Until then, feel free to visit our Discord, our public forums, and/or our Twitter and Facebook pages to discuss this update and other news.

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.